MicrosoftDocs/fabric-docs/docs/data-engineering/graphql-monitoring-logging.md

     :::image type="content" source="media\graphql-monitoring-logging\graphql-monitoring-workspacesetting-eventhouse.png"" alt-text="Screenshot of adding Eventhouse and enabling monitoring for the workspace.":::

 1. As the next step, you need to enable Monitoring and/or Logging experience in each GraphQL API in your tenant.
-Select the GraphQL API(s) for which you would need to enable Metrics and/or Logging options, and then select on Settings:
+Select the GraphQL API for which you would like to enable Metrics and/or Logging options, and then select on Settings:

     :::image type="content" source="media\graphql-monitoring-logging\graphql-monitoring-graphqlsettings.png"" alt-text="Screenshot of selecting APIfor GraphQL settings.":::